 When we hear or know of someone being physically injured we instantly focus on the physical effects this has on a person.
 It is easy to disregard something that we cannot see, compared to a visible injury somebody is suffering from.
 Although we are beginning to put a lot more focus on mental health, it is still important to understand how it affects people through physical injuries too.

 Within hand and wrist injuries mental health can be affected as many mobility functions are lost making life very different for someone.
 A large change like this can be extremely challenging.
-Moreover, for people already suffering from mental health conditions, this can be either worsened or new mental health conditions may appear.
+Moreover, for people already suffering from mental health conditions, this can be either worsened or new mental health conditions may develop.

 What do we mean by Mental Health?